Mariam al-Mahdi

-Mariam al-Sadiq al-Mahdi (مريم الصادق المهدي; born 1965) is a Sudanese politician, the leader of the National Umma Party, and the Sudanese Minister of Foreign Affairs since 11 February 2021.
+Mariam al-Sadiq al-Mahdi (مريم الصادق المهدي; born 1965) is a Sudanese politician, the leader of the National Umma Party, and the Sudanese Minister of Foreign Affairs from 11 February 2021 until her resignation on 22 November 2021.
 She is the daughter of Sadiq al-Mahdi, an opposition leader and former Prime Minister of Sudan, and a member of the central body of the party.

 Early life

 al-Mahdi was born in Omdurman in 1965.
 She joined the Umma Party and eventually reached a leadership position within it.
 She received her first degree in general medicine from the University of Jordan in 1991, followed by a degree in tropical paediatric medicine from Liverpool School of Tropical Medicine in 1995.
 She practiced medicine for six years as a general practitioner in the mid-1990’s in Sudan’s children hospitals. al-Mahdi received a higher diploma in development and gender issues from Ahfad University for Women in Omdurman in 2006, and a Bachelor of Law from Neelain University in Sudan in 2013.